What Are Lymphocytes? (Normal, High and Low Levels)

 Lymphocytes are a type of white blood cell that act as defense cells in the body.
-They are produced in higher quantities in the presence of an infection, and therefore they can be an indicator of current health status.
 There are 2 types of lymphocytes: B-cells and T-cells.
 Each of these play a different role in the immune system.

 Lymphocyte levels can be evaluated through a blood test.
-A high level is normally indicative of infection, while a low level is related to an abnormality within the bone marrow.
+A high level of lymphocytes is usually a sign of infection, while a low level of lymphocytes is related to an abnormality within the bone marrow.

-It is important for a doctor to assess results alongside their physical exam to determine overall health status and reach a diagnosis.
-If necessary, the doctor will initiate treatment.
+It is important for a doctor to assess results together with a physical exam and other blood test results to to determine a patient's health status and reach a diagnosis.

 Imagem ilustrativa número 2